The ATLANTIS Study is testing an investigational medication called UCB0022 in Parkinson’s disease (PD).

 You will also be asked to fill out some questionnaires at home on two occasions.
 These will be completed electronically on a tablet computer.
 If you have a care partner, he or she will be asked to complete a questionnaire about their experience of what it’s like to care for someone with PD.

 The study uses a wrist-worn device very similar to a normal smartwatch that automatically records movements and motor symptoms.
-This device will be given to patients who are 46 years or older and needs to be given back after the study ends.
+This device will be given to study participants between 46 and 83 years of age and needs to be given back after the study ends.
 It monitors your movement throughout the study while you are awake and sleeping.

 You and your care partner will have the option of travel support to and from your study visits, as well as being reimbursed for reasonable expenses and a stipend may also be paid.